junedkh/jmdkh-mltb/README.md

 - Cancel all buttons for choosing specific tasks status to cancel
 - Fix flooding issues
 - Fix overall upload and download speed

 ### Yt-dlp

 - Switch from youtube-dl to yt-dlp and fix all conflicts
 - Yt-dlp quality buttons
 - Ability to use specific yt-dlp option for each task
-- Custom default video quality for each user
+- Custom default yt-dlp options for each user
 - Fix download progress
+- Embed original thumbnail and add it for leech
+- All supported audio formats

 ### Database

 - Mongo Database support
 - Store bot settings
 - Store user settings including thumbnails and rclone config in database
 - Store private files
 - Store RSS data
 - Store incompleted task messages

 ### Torrents Search

 - Torrent search support
 - Search on torrents with Torrent Search API
 - Search on torrents with variable plugins using qBittorrent search engine

 ### Archives

 - Zip instead of tar
 - Using 7-zip tool to extract all supported types
 - Extract rar, zip and 7z within folder or splits with or without password
 - Zip file/folder with or without password

 ### RSS

 - Rss feed.
 Based on this repository [rss-chan](https://github.com/hyPnOtICDo0g/rss-chan)
 - Filters added
 - Edit any feed while running: pause, resume, edit command and edit filters
 - Rss for each user with tag
 - Sudo settings to control users feeds
 - All functions have been improved using buttons from one command.

 ### Rclone

-- Download and Upload using rclone
+- Download and Upload using rclone with and without service accounts
 - Ability to choose config, remote and path from list with buttons
-- Ability to set rclone flags
+- Ability to set rclone flags for each task or globally from config
 - Rclone.conf for each user
+- Clone server-side
 - Rclone serve for combine remote to use it as index from all remotes

 ### Overall

 - Docker image support for linux `amd64, arm64/v8, arm/v7`
 - Switch from sync to async
 - SWitch from python-telegram-bot to pyrogram